Willis Alston

-Willis Alston Jr. (1769 – April 10, 1837) was a politician and slaveowner from North Carolina.
-A member of the Democratic-Republican Party and later a Jacksonian, he served as a US Representative in the 6th to the 13th Congresses (1799–1815) and the 19th to the 21st Congresses (1825–1831).
+Willis Alston Jr. (1769 – April 10, 1837) was a politician and planter from North Carolina.
+A member of the Democratic-Republican Party and later a Jacksonian, he served as a U.S. Representative in the 6th to the 13th Congresses (1799–1815) and the 19th to the 21st Congresses (1825–1831).
 He was the nephew of Nathaniel Macon.

 Early life

 Willis Alston was born in 1769 near Littleton in the Province of North Carolina.

 Career

 Alston engaged in agricultural pursuits at his slave plantation, Butterwood Plantation.
 He was elected to the North Carolina House of Commons in 1790 and served for two years; in 1794 he was elected to a single term in the North Carolina Senate.

 In 1798, Alston was elected as a Federalist to the U.S. House, defeating incumbent Thomas Blount and two other candidates.
 Alston served from March 4, 1799, to March 4, 1815.
 Early in the Jefferson administration, Alston changed parties and became affiliated with the Republican Party.
 Local Federalists recruited former Gov. William R. Davie to challenge Alston in 1803, but Alston survived Davie's challenge.
 Alston chaired the House Committee on Revisal and Unfinished Business during the 13th U.S. Congress.
 In the election of April 1813, Alston defeated Daniel Mason, the Peace candidate, with the smallest margin of his re-election campaigns (56%-44%), and Alston retired at the end of the term.

 He returned to the state House of Commons between 1820 and 1824, and then returned to Washington in 1825, elected as a Jacksonian Democrat.
 Serving three terms (March 4, 1825 – March 4, 1831), Alston chaired the Committee on Elections during the 21st Congress.
 He declined to seek re-election in 1830 and returned to agriculture.